akomic/zabbix-docker-agent/README.md

 Running Zabbix Docker Agent on any instance will auto-create Host in Zabbix with Discovery rule which creates new Hosts in Zabbix for each discovered Docker container.
 It also puts discovered Docker container hosts to groups based on Docker labels specified in configuration of the Zabbix Docker Agent.
-Docker containers that are no longer running on the instance are removed from Zabbix automatically.
+Docker container hosts that are no longer running are removed from Zabbix automatically.

 # Configuration